-A property which forms part of a connected row of houses, usually all in the same style.
+A property that forms part of a connected row of houses, usually all in the same style.

 Documents demonstrating and outlining the legal ownership of a property.

-The land registry document that transfers legal ownership of a property from the seller to the purchaser.
+The land registry document which transfers legal ownership of a property from the seller to the purchaser.

 The status of a property after a seller has accepted an offer.
 Usually refers to the period before the contracts have been signed.

-A survey of a property to establish its value usually for mortgage purposes.
+A survey of a property to establish its value is usually for mortgage purposes.